Titanic (1997 film): Accolades

-The film was released on Blu-ray and Blu-ray 3D on September 10, 2012.
-The 3D presentation of the film is split over two discs and is also THX-certified.
-Special features on another disc included many of those featured on the 2005 Special Collector's Edition DVD along with two new documentaries titled "Reflections on Titanic" and "Titanic: The Final Word with James Cameron."
-The latter aired on National Geographic on April 9, 2012 and was executively produced by Cameron.

-Re-releases
+Legacy and re-releases

 3D conversion

 A 2012 3D re-release was created by re-mastering the original to 4K resolution and post-converting to stereoscopic 3D format.
 The Titanic 3D version took 60 weeks and $18 million to produce, including the 4K restoration.
-The 3D conversion was performed by Stereo D. Digital 2D and in 2D IMAX versions were also struck from the new 4K master created in the process.
+The 3D conversion was performed by Stereo D. Digital 2D and 2D IMAX versions were also struck from the new 4K master created in the process.
 The only scene entirely redone for the re-release was Rose's view of the night sky at sea on the morning of April 15, 1912.
 The scene was replaced with an accurate view of the night-sky star pattern, including the Milky Way, adjusted for the location in the North Atlantic Ocean in April 1912.
-The change was prompted by astrophysicist Neil deGrasse Tyson, who had criticized the scene for showing an unrealistic star pattern.
-He agreed to send film director Cameron a corrected view of the sky, which was the basis of the new scene.
+The change was prompted by the astrophysicist Neil deGrasse Tyson, who had criticized the unrealistic star pattern.
+He agreed to send Cameron a corrected view of the sky, which was the basis of the new scene.

-The 3D version of Titanic premiered at the Royal Albert Hall in London on March 27, 2012, with James Cameron and Kate Winslet in attendance, and entered general release on April 4, 2012, six days shy of the centenary of RMS Titanic embarking on her maiden voyage.
+The 3D version of Titanic premiered at the Royal Albert Hall in London on March 27, 2012, with James Cameron and Kate Winslet in attendance, and entered general release on April 4, 2012, six days before the centenary of Titanic embarking on her maiden voyage.